NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        information is provided in TODO.
 The default is CRLF.
      - False

-In addition to the NPB Configuration File, the spiceds file is the only bundle product that requires manual intervention (assuming that meta-kernel generation is automatized, that will be discussed later).
+In addition to the NPB Configuration File, the SPICEDS file is the only bundle product that requires manual intervention (assuming that meta-kernel generation is automatized, that will be discussed later).
 More details on the spiceds are provided in TODO.